tbranyen/site-content/posts/html-clipboard-jacking/post.md

 Today I learned from [Guillermo Rauch](https://twitter.com/rauchg/status/601187683529039872) that Google Chrome 43 is now shipping, on both desktop and mobile, with the ability to modify the system clipboard.
-This is awesome, and as evidenced by the over 200 retweets he gained, developers are excited to be able to finally drop the dependence on Flash for this feature.
+This is awesome!
+And as evidenced by the over 200 retweets he gained, developers are excited to be able to finally drop the dependence on Flash for this feature.
 You can read more about it here on [HTML5Rocks](http://updates.html5rocks.com/2015/04/cut-and-copy-commands).